Jagrati14mishra/github-portfolio-Harshit-Gupta/README.md

 Pursuing BCA from Maharana Pratap College of Professional Studies.
 I completed my intermediate from Jalpa Devi Inter College (2021) and highschool from SVM Inter College (2019).

 <h1>achievements</h1>
-# Completed 12 months of computer course with "A" grade.
+ Completed 12 months of computer course with "A" grade.
-# Got certificate form "Subhash Children Society" for caring and helping orphans and needy children.
+ Got certificate form "Subhash Children Society" for caring and helping orphans and needy children.

 <h1>contact</h1>
 phone no. : 8090997143
+email : aditya1512gupta@gmail.com